-Low temperature and the fast that I had no spare socks, we decided to call off the attempt on the summity.
+low toupersture and the fast that I had no spere sooks, we decided to call off the attempt on the summit.
 It was not easy to admit

 We climbed out of the lorry and went into the hut to wait for the helicopter.
 After some time we began to wonder whether the helicopter was going to turn up, and so did the Americans who came up with us.
 They asked their shepherd to "use that instrument on the end of the wire and find out".
-She did, and it turned out that the "egg-beater" was out of action or gone in for service or something, and that they would all have to go back to Turtagro for the night.
-In spite of suggestions that she should "get on to London", We want to go to Oslo", and "I couldn't face that awful ride again", they had to, and did.
-We learned that their tour was organised by "Frames Tours",-quite obviously they had been framed.
+She did, and it turned out that the 'egg-beater' was cut of action or gone in for service or something, and that they would all have to go back to Turtagro for the night.
+In spite of suggestions that she should "get on to London", "We warm to go to Oslo", and "I couldn't face that awful rice again", they had to and did.
+We learned that their tour was organised by "Frames Tours !- quite obviously they had been framed.

 One of the workmen told us that it was only about seven miles across the pass to Roysheim, and so we decided to walk over.
-About halfway up to the top of the pass we met a "Weasel" with a crowd of tourists bound for Turtagro, Medical shouted a greeting and plodded on following the tracks of the Weasel where we knew the snow would be hard packed. trut blot oron of .... the nort to the
+About halfway up to the top of the pass we met a "Weasel" with a crowd of tourists bound for Turtagro, Turtagro, shouted a greeting and plodded on following the tracks of the Weasel where we knew the snow would be hard packed.

-The sun had set and there was a wonderful pink glow on the peaks.
+seaking a campaite, We wore told that The sun had set and there was a wonderful pink glow on the peaks.
 With the thought that Roysheim was just round the corner, we came upon a mountain hut and decided to stay there for the night.
-It was here that we discovered that one Norwegian mile is about ten Kilometres and that we had only covered about a third of the way to Roysheimi the about a third of the way to Roysheimi
+It was here that we discovered that one Norwegian mile is about ten Kilometres and that we had only covered about a third of the way to Roysheim! house moss that